-Attendance: Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx
+Attendance: Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/att endance.aspx

 Midterm and Final Exam: Both Midterm and Final are designed to assess the student's capacity for identifying, distinguishing, and critically evaluating the material presented in each half of the course.
 The midterm exam will consist of a combination of question types: defining key terms, multiple choice, and short essays.
 The essays require the students to distinguish key concepts and features in each tradition and to compare among the traditions.
 The material to be covered by the midterm includes everything from Day 1 of the course until mid-semester.
-Midterm exams will be opened under the Assignments tab, at 8 a.m., and closed by midnight.
 The Final exam will be structured similarly to the Midterm and will cover all material from midterm until the last day of class.
-The Final will be available at 8 a.m. and due by midnight.
-Keep in mind that exams are timed.
-Once you begin the exam, you will have 2 hours to complete it.
-Both the Midterm and the Final exams will be evaluated for possible plagiarism by the Turnitin tool.
+Plagiarism, of course, is unacceptable and will automatically receive a failing grade. (see link on website for UF policy on plagiarism.)